-Batley Girls’ High School is the Lead School in the Yorkshire Rose Teaching Alliance is a partnership of schools throughout West Yorkshire which offers high quality primary and secondary teacher training to graduates in a range of subjects.
+The Yorkshire Rose Teaching Alliance is a partnership of schools throughout West Yorkshire which offers high quality primary and secondary teacher training to graduates in a range of subjects.
 Our high school partners are Horbury Academy, Spen Valley High School, Westborough High School, Castleford Academy, The Mirfield Free Grammar & Sixth Form, Upper Batley High School and Kettlethorpe High School.
-Our primary school partners are Warwick Road Primary School, Birkby Junior School and the Aspire Primary School Partnership which comprises of Churwell Primary School, Asquith Primary, Fountain Primary and Morley Victoria Primary.
+Our primary school partners are Warwick Road Primary School, Birkby Junior School, Middleton Primary School and the Aspire Primary School Partnership which comprises of Churwell Primary School, Asquith Primary, Fountain Primary and Morley Victoria Primary.

 All our partner schools are located within a 30 mile radius of each other within West Yorkshire.
 We offer the opportunity to work with dedicated professionals who are passionate about providing the best educational experience for future generations of young people.
 We believe that the School Direct route enables us to select the best candidates and to provide the best support.

 All schools in the Alliance pride themselves on ‘growing their own’ and currently a significant proportion of the workforce trained in their current schools, either through School Direct, Salaried School Direct or the traditional PGCE route.
 Of these, a sizeable majority are promoted point holders, up to and including Senior Leadership level.
 This year we are working with Leeds Beckett University, Leeds Trinity University and The University of Leeds on this innovative, exciting and high quality approach to Initial Teacher Training.
 From 2017 we will be working with Leeds Beckett University and Leeds Trinity University to provide unsalaried School Direct primary and secondary school places.
 Through it, graduates apply directly to schools to undertake their training as a teacher.
 This year-long, school based programme is devised and delivered by our Alliance schools and our partner higher education institutions.